louis-tru/quark/docs/CURRENT_WORK.md

   `CAPASmallTile.value`, skips `CAPA_NIL`, and restores the previous consecutive SrcOver `CAPA_FULL_TILE` preblend.
 Allocation uses the raw hit count, while `CAPAGlobalTile.head/count` is adjusted to the actually emitted tail span.
-- 2026-07-01 CAPA order opacity cull: `capa_order.glsl` now scans matching paths from front to back and writes retained nodes forward, so `CAPAGlobalTile.head` points at the topmost retained node.
+- 2026-07-01 CAPA order opacity cull: `capa_layer_plan.glsl` now scans matching paths from front to back and writes retained nodes forward, so `CAPAGlobalTile.head` points at the topmost retained node.
 Composite also walks that span from top to bottom and uses `CAPABlendFront` to resolve against the unknown bottom color.
-The order pass keeps its cull conservative: only full-tile `SrcOver` color layers are packed into a pending PMA RGBA8 preblend node, and scanning stops only when that pending color reaches full opacity.
-Other blend modes and real boundary tiles are retained instead of using `CAPABlendFront` to drop lower layers, because future image/gradient/tile-varying sources cannot be safely culled at this coarse order stage.
+The layer plan pass keeps its cull conservative: only full-tile `SrcOver` color layers are packed into a pending PMA RGBA8 preblend node, and scanning stops only when that pending color reaches full opacity.
+Other blend modes and real boundary tiles are retained instead of using `CAPABlendFront` to drop lower layers, because future image/gradient/tile-varying sources cannot be safely culled at this coarse layer plan stage.
 - 2026-07-02 CAPA z-linear coverage tiles: this supersedes the short-lived compact `visibleBoundaryTiles` table.
-Order now runs immediately after classify and before prefix/coverage, counts retained real boundary tiles while emitting each global tile span, reserves one contiguous `CAPACoverageTile` segment with one atomic add per global tile, writes each coverage tile's source
+Layer plan now runs immediately after classify and before prefix/coverage, counts retained real boundary tiles while emitting each global tile span, reserves one contiguous `CAPACoverageTile` segment with one atomic add per global tile, writes each coverage tile's source